eavestn/reflections/mountains/alaska-2023.md

 "I don't know."

-"Most people I have spoken to regret not seeing the body, but it _has_ to be your choice."
+"Most people I have spoken to regret not seeing the body."

 I paused.
 Breathed.
 And went to see my father; the same father who's face over a decade ago glowed orange under Savannah's setting sun as he told me I had courage.